Gulbarg Society massacre: Massacre

 At 9 am on 28 February 2002, a day after the 2002 Gujarat riots had begun, a mob shouting slogans gathered outside the Gulbarg Society in the Hindu-dominated Chamanpura area of Ahmedabad.
 The Society comprised 29 bungalows and 10 apartment buildings, housing mostly Muslim upper-middle-class business families.
 Many of the residents reacted to the presence of the mob by taking refuge in the home of a former Congress MP, Ehsan Jafri.
 It was claimed that Jafri unsuccessfully made repeated attempts to contact the police by telephone.
-He even called and spoke to the chief of police and chief minister for help.
+He called and spoke to the chief of police and chief minister for help.
 By noon, the mob had turned violent, breached the boundary wall and started to set fire to houses and attack residents.
 69 people died during the following six hours and at least a further 85 were injured.
 Among the dead was Ehsan Jafri, who was hacked to death and later burnt, while at least another 35 people were either hacked to death or burned alive.